black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Advanced-Array-Methods-by-Building-a-Statistics-Calculator/README.md

 # Step 40
 Now chain the filter method to your latest Object.keys() call.
 The callback function should return whether the value of counts[el] is equal to your counts[highest].

+# Step 41
+Time to return your mode variable.

+mode is an array, so return it as a string with the .join() method.
+Separate the elements with a comma followed by a space.